The Québec maritime Blog

 In fact, as soon as I got there, I was told that the Battle of the Restigouche National Historic Site is underwater, at the bottom of the Restigouche River.
 You therefore can’t actually visit the historic site.
 You can, however, see where it is from an outdoor observation platform, as well as admire a magnificent view of Chaleur Bay.

-What is the Battle of the Restigouche?
+What was the Battle of the Restigouche?

 Before I tell you about what you’ll find in the interpretation centre, I want to give you a bit of background information about the Battle of the Restigouche.
 This was the last naval battle fought between the colonies of New France and British America during the Seven Years’ War.
 The battle took place from July 3 to 8, 1760, and involved three French frigates (the Machault, the Bienfaisant and the Marquis-de-Malauxe) fighting against five British war vessels.
 On July 8, after many encounters at sea, the commander of the French flotilla, La Giraudais, sank two of his ships to prevent the British from gaining access to the munitions and provisions onboard.
 Although the battle ended, La Giraudais’ troops garrisoned in the area and remained on guard.
 It was only in October 1760, when they heard that New France had surrendered to the British, that Le Giraudais’ garrison surrendered in turn.
 At the interpretation centre, you can watch a video explaining how the battle unfolded.